SandytheDeveloper/PasswordManagerTask/README.md

 ###

 <p align="left">3.
-Users can securely add new passwords by providing details such as the account type (e.g., Gmail, Facebook, Instagram), username/email and password and Implemented a strong encryption algorithms to secure users password data.</p>
+Users can securely add new passwords by providing details such as the account type (e.g., Gmail, Facebook, Instagram), username/email and password and Users can also generate strong passwords with the "Auto-generate password" button.
+The generated password's strength will be displayed in a "Password Strength Meter" for your reference and Implemented a strong encryption algorithms to secure users password data.</p>

 ###